Skip to content

 }

-The return_options field controls the suffix and TTL for the .response frame produced by the action.
-TTL only applies to this .response frame---.error events never expire.
+The return_options field controls the suffix, TTL, and storage target for the .response frame produced by the action.
+By default, record output goes to frame metadata.
+Set target: "cas" to store in CAS; any type is accepted.
+TTL only applies to this .response frame, .error events never expire.

 The action definition requires:

-Upon successful definition, the action emits a <action>.ready frame indicating it’s ready to accept calls.
+Upon successful definition, the action emits an xs.action.<name>.active frame indicating it’s ready to accept calls.
+If the definition fails to parse, an xs.action.<name>.invalid frame is emitted instead.

 Calling Actions

-Actions are called by appending to <action-name>.call with input content and arguments:
+Actions are called by appending to <name>.call (in the user namespace, not under xs.) with input content and arguments:

 Terminal window